Cars for Schools

 Benefits for schools

-• Access to vehicles for teaching principles of operation and repair techniques
+• Access to retired vehicles for automotive repair training.

 How to participate